CorinaMurg/web-for-everyone/README.md

 WEDNESDAY
 1. when using the back button in the browser, it should scroll to the same section as before
 2. About
-3.
+3. .note class
-4.
+4. example links and buttons
-5. Assistive Tech: Add it to How A11y Works

 6. Close button for details
 7. Highlight TOC titles in use
-8. Program all visible lists

 9. description or alt to images re: color contrast

-JULIA
-Post ? in Discord re: landmarks,
 test: icon with and wout aria-hidden

 THURSDAY